NixOS/rfcs/rfcs/0092-plan-dynamism.md

    \[If one tries to output a drv file today, they will find Nix doesn't accept the output as such because these small paper cuts.
    This list item and its children should be thought of as "lifting artificial restrictions".\]

-   1. Allow derivation outputs to be content addressed in the same manner as drv files.
+   1. Allow derivation outputs to be content-addressed in the same manner as drv files.
       (The little-exposed name for this is "text" content addressing).

    2. Lift the (perhaps not yet documented) restriction barring derivations output paths from ending in `.drv`, but only for derivation outputs that are so content-addressed.